10 fabulous free apps for working with audio, video, and images

 Friends, we are spoiled rotten when it comes to free alternatives to otherwise costly media-creation software.
 Whether you’re looking to put together a must-hear podcast, produce that documentary you’ve been putting off, or fix up those old photos, there’s no need to spend a nickel.
 Powerful, feature-filled, free tools are just a couple clicks away.

-You want Photoshop-like features without the Photoshop-like price tag and, for that, there’s GIMP.
+You want Photoshop-like features without the Photoshop-like price tag, and, for that, there’s Gimp.
 Free, open-source, and available for Windows, Mac, and Linux, this powerful tool can be used by graphic designers, photographers, and illustrators alike.

-GIMP has an active user community, thorough documentation, and a ton of third-party plugins available, making it easy to learn how to use the program and customize it once you’ve mastered all the basics.
+Gimp has an active user community, thorough documentation, and a ton of third-party plugins available, making it easy to learn how to use the program and customize it once you’ve mastered the basics.

 For quicker, simpler edits, try the ad-supported Pixlr, which works right in your web browser.
 You can drag and drop images from your machine or load them from the web by pasting in the URL—great for those times you just need to do a quick crop or add some basic effects.